Liquid Laundry Detergent Capsules (Liquitabs)

 More Information on Liquid Laundry Detergent Capsules

-There are a number of campaigns and awareness-raising initiatives on-going in Europe and globally to make people aware of the risks associated with liquid laundry detergents in soluble packaging.
+There are a number of consumer educational campaigns and awareness-raising initiatives on-going in Europe and globally to make people aware of the risks associated with liquitabs including:

-The detergents industry launched an initiative in September 2014 entitled "Keep Caps from Kids" to promote the safe use of liquid laundry detergent capsules in Europe.
+Keep Caps from Kids: The detergents industry initiative "Keep Caps from Kids" is intended to promote the safe use of liquid laundry detergent capsules in Europe.
 This consumer education campaign aims at ensuring the safe use and storage of liquid laundry detergent capsules by parents and child carers and to reduce the incidence of accidental exposure.
-Information on the campaign can be found at http://www.keepcapsfromkids.eu/uk.
+Information on the campaign can be found at https://www.keepcapsfromkids.eu/

-On 1 March 2015 the detergent industry has launched an updated A.I.SE.
-Product Stewardship Programme to cover all liquid detergent capsules.
+Product Stewardship Programme: The detergent industry have a Product Stewardship Programme to cover all liquid detergent capsules.
 For more details please see here.